bummzack/sortablefile/README.md

 ```

 Once this has been set up like described above, then you should be able to add images in the CMS
-and sort them by dragging them (use the thumbnail as handle).
+and sort them by dragging them (use the handle on the left).

 Templates
 -------------